shader-slang/spec/proposals/000-cooperative-matrix-2.md

 Currently CoopMatTensorView is always used with CoopMatTensorLayout for loading and storing CoopMat instances.
 And CoopMatTensorView overrides the values set for CoopMatTensorLayout.

-- void setDimension(uint32_t dim0, ...);
+- This setDimension(uint32_t dim0, ...);
-- void setStride(int stride0, ...);
+- This setStride(int stride0, ...);
-- void setClip(uint clipRowOffset, uint clipRowSpan, uint clipColOffset, uint clipColSpan);
+- This setClip(uint clipRowOffset, uint clipRowSpan, uint clipColOffset, uint clipColSpan);

 References
 ----------